-Diwali is celebrated all over India during the autumn season(October).
+Diwali is celebrated all over India during the autumn season(October or November).
 The festival of lights is the celebration of the victory of light over darkness, good over evil, or knowledge over ignorance.
 Diwali is the most luminous festival of the year.
 The five-day festivals are the most fun and joyous festivals of the year.

 Indian legends claim Diwali was celebrated to mark the return of Lord Ram after 14 years of exile imposed on him by his father.
 It is said that the citizens of Ram Rajya were in great distress imposed by the evil Ravan.
 So the citizens lit lamps to welcome Ram their savior against Ravana the evil.Ram frees his citizens from the evil Ravan.
 So Diwali is celebrated as reliving the victory of good over evil.